 Document at least 10 hours of personal counseling (individual, couple, family, or group).
 Documentation does not require you to reveal any personal material, but does require both you and your professional mental health provider to sign a statement indicating that you completed at least 10 hours of personal counseling.
-This personal work should be completed by the end of your first three semesters in your degree program.
-We will also accept documentation of appropriate personal counseling completed prior to admission to the program.
+The 10 sessions should be completed by the portfolio due dates indicated previously.
+We will also accept documentation of appropriate personal counseling completed as an adult prior to admission to the program if has been within the previous few years.
 Documentation should be included in your portfolio., uploaded to Taskstream.
-A simple one sentence letter stating that you attending 10 sessions, signed by your therapist is sufficient.
+A simple one sentence letter or email stating that you attending 10 sessions and signed by your therapist is sufficient.